 You start predicting people’s reactions before they happen.
 Conversations feel repetitive.
 Situations unfold exactly the way you expect them to, even when you wish they wouldn’t.

-It’s not that nothing ever changes.
-It’s that change feels limited.
+Change still exists, but it feels limited.
 Like there are only a few possible storylines available and you keep cycling through them.

 When this happens, life starts to feel less spontaneous and more like a loop with minor variations.